programming4phone/StellarTestWalletNgApp/README.md

 **This project is currently a work in progress.**

-This projects implements basic wallet functionality to manage Stellar test accounts.
+This project implements basic wallet functionality to manage Stellar test accounts.
 Access to the wallet is secured by Google Authentication.

 Basic wallet functionality includes:
 - **create** -  Create a test account using the Stellar Friendbot and an accompanying passphrase.
 - **import** - Import an existing test account into the wallet using a passphrase and the account's secret seed.
-The secret seed is encrypted and stored a secure cloud server.
+The secret seed is encrypted and stored on a secure cloud server.
 - **balances** - Query account balances for a Stellar test account.
 - **transfer** - Transfer funds (in lumens) between 2 test accounts.
 The passphrase is needed to perform this operation.
 - **transactions** - Query account transactions for a Stellar test account.